Design Your Skill

 - How to Ask Clear Questions - Amazon Alexa Voice Design Guide

-- Talking #VoiceFirst with Steve Tingiris from Dabble Lab – Some insights into building a community, sharing knowledge, and voice innovation.
+- Talking #VoiceFirst with Steve Tingiris from Dabble Lab – Insights into how to build a community, share knowledge, and innovate with voice.

-- Talking #VoiceFirst with Justina Nguyen from Dashbot – Some analytics and constant improvement suggestions.
+- Talking #VoiceFirst with Justina Nguyen from Dashbot – Analytics and constant improvement suggestions.

 - Talking #VoiceFirst with Rebecca Evanhoe from Mobiquity Inc – A discussion about voice design patterns.